-For this purpose, I use Gaussian process models as a data-driven technique due to many beneficial properties such as the bias-variance trade-off and the strong connection to Bayesian mathematics.
-My research allows to answer the following questions:
+For this purpose, we focus on Bayesian models as learning method due to many beneficial properties such as the bias-variance trade-off and the inherent probabilistic nature.
+The group's research allows to answer the following questions:

-How to apply GP models in control approaches with safety and performance guarantees for the closed-loop
+How to exploit Bayesian models for control to establish safety and performance guarantees for systems with unknown dynamics

-In the following, you can see a selection of our work.
+In the following, you find a selection of our work.
 Some code is publicly available at the Github repo.

 Kernel-based nonparametric models have become very attractive for model-based control approaches for nonlinear systems.
 However, the selection of the kernel and its hyperparameters strongly influences the quality of the learned model.
 Classically, these hyperparameters are optimized to minimize the prediction error of the model but this process totally neglects its later usage in the control loop.
 In this work, we present a framework to optimize the kernel and hyperparameters of a kernel-based model directly with respect to the closed-loop performance of the model.
 Our framework uses Bayesian optimization to iteratively refine the kernel-based model using the observed performance on the actual system until a desired performance is achieved.